SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/09_Tree✅/COMPLETEL_BINARY_TREE.md

 ### Real-World Applications
-*• Heap Implementation:* Used in priority queues and heap sort algorithms.
+*â€¢ Heap Implementation:* Used in priority queues and heap sort algorithms.

-*• Binary Search Trees:* Useful for efficient searching and sorting operations.
+*â€¢ Binary Search Trees:* Useful for efficient searching and sorting operations.

-*• Hierarchical Data Representation:* Useful for representing hierarchical data such as organizational structures.
+*â€¢ Hierarchical Data Representation:* Useful for representing hierarchical data such as organizational structures.